Itsabrhamzzz/ROSE/examples/READMEBUSH.md

     |       |       |       |X|       |       |      |
     |       |       |       |X|       |       |      |

-It moves diagonally, it bounce against the separation of the two car lanes:
+It moves diagonally, it bounces against the border of the two car lanes and external borders:

     <------ Car#1 lane ------><------ Car#2 lane ---->